Wedding Photography at Fulham Library

 Wedding Congratulations, Drinks & Group Shots

-Below is a selection of congratulations photos which demonstrate the relationships between the couple and the guests well.
-Fulham Library offers lots of space for me to move around to grab a variety of these shots.
+Below is a selection of congratulations photos demonstrating the relationships between the couple and the guests.
+Fulham Library offers lots of space for me to move around to grab various shots.

-The venue puts on a drink’s reception for about an hour after the ceremony.
-It’s a great way for everyone to mingle and enjoy the setting and ambience before moving on elsewhere for the wedding breakfast and after celebrations.
+The venue has a drink reception for about an hour after the ceremony.
+It’s a great way for everyone to mingle and enjoy the setting and ambience before moving elsewhere for the wedding breakfast and after celebrations.

 The white walls at Fulham Library enable me to use bounce flash to good effect without fear of awkward colour casts in the photos.